chris-enea/google_sheets_app/prd.md

    - **Focus Area 5: Sheet Generation Logic (Review/Refine Priority)**
      - Goal: Verify that the sheet generation process accurately reflects the data in the temporary sheets and produces the output in the specified column format (`ROOM`, `TYPE`, `ITEM`, `QUANTITY` + headers for manual entry columns).
      - Key activities: Review and optimize the function that populates the final output tab.

+## 8. Changelog
+### Version 1.4.1 (YYYY-MM-DD)
+- **Fix**: Corrected an issue in the `_processAndCopyItemsInternal` function where formulas for "Low Total" and "High Total" columns in the "SPEC" sheet were referencing incorrect cells due to an additional "ACTUAL PRICE" column.
+The formulas are now dynamically generated using A1 notation based on the "SPEC" sheet's specific column layout for "QUANTITY", "LOW", and "HIGH" to ensure accurate calculations.

+---
+[Previous content of PRD continues from here if any]

 <!-- ## 10.
 User stories